PhoenixPIE/TalkToMyOC/README.md

 Creator: BWPhoenix_P-I-E

 Most of the stuff that you need to know is already in the game, but some parts probably require prior knowledge.
-However, I will only give the most helpful bits of additional information. (use ctrl + f or command + f)
+Here are the most helpful bits of additional information. (use ctrl + f or command + f)

 Languages: